 Of course, it’s just as good for dust, pet hair, and similar debris as the original but it’s also treated with odor-absorbing materials with a limited life span.

 Honeywell recommends replacing this filter about every 3 months if used.

 The ionizer section

-Ionizers use electrical charge to cause airborne particles to be pulled from the outgoing airflow.
+Ionizers use an electrical charge to cause airborne particles to be pulled from the outgoing airflow.
 As a side benefit, they’re also effective against airborne germs and have been documented to reduce sickness-causing viruses and other microbes.